pavangk7/gitlab-com-database-testing/README.md

 ### Sequence

 The following shows the sequence of steps from the CI pipeline point of view.
-The pipeline starts for a particular GitLab SHA (`$GITLAB_SHA`).
+The pipeline starts for a particular GitLab SHA (`$GITLAB_COMMIT_SHA`).

 ```plantuml
 @startuml